• Skip to primary navigation

 • Theme

 Sometimes it’s fun to theme the food for a party.
-A tea party, Fiesta, or pizza party have obvious menus implied.
+A tea party, Mexican Fiesta themed party, or pizza party have obvious menus implied.
 But, other fun things might come to mind depending on your theme.
 At a rainbow party a rainbow fruit party is a fun touch.
 At a teddy bear party, teddy bear shaped buns are amazing.
 So, put on your thinking cap and see what you can come up with related to your theme.

 The Teddy Bear Tea Party, with the sweetest tea cup cupcakes, and gummy bears!